Crimson-Crow/json-numpy/README.md

 Usage
 -----

-For a quick start, `json_numpy` can be used as a basic drop-in replacement of the built-in `json` module. \
+For a quick start, `json_numpy` can be used as a simple drop-in replacement of the built-in `json` module. \
 The `dump()`, `load()`, `dumps()` and `loads()` methods are implemented by wrapping the original methods and replacing the default encoder and decoder. \
 More information on the usage can be found in the `json` module's [documentation](https://docs.python.org/3/library/json.html).